 - 16th Annual Promise Ball

 - Meet a Machine Nanaimo

 - Community Engagement

 - Memorials & Tributes

-For more information about the Victoria or Prince George Walks, please contact Sarah Kalcsics at [email protected] or 250.920.9552.
+For more information about this event, please contact Sarah Kalcsics at [email protected] or 250.920.9552.

 The Sun Life Ride to Defeat Diabetes for JDRF is a high-energy stationary cycling event taking place in cities across Canada.
 This event will challenge Canadians to pedal for a cure and go further to defeat diabetes.
 You can participate as an individual or part of a team and put your physical fitness to the test to help find a cure for type 1 diabetes (T1D).

 Stay tuned for more information about 2020 Ride events happening near you!